30+ Fun (& WEIRD) Things to Do in Ximending, Taipei

 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Step foot in Ximending (西門町) and you could be forgiven for thinking you’ve been teleported to Japan.
-That’s why people call Ximending the “Shinjuku of Taipei.”
+That’s why people call Ximending the “Harajuku of Taipei“, referring to the famous Tokyo neighborhood.

 Ximen is a daytime and evening pedestrian shopping area (perfect for buying Taiwan souvenirs!) with a high concentration of hip, funky, and outright weird things goin’ on (think maid cafes, claw machines, knife massages, and Hello Kitty-themed 7-11s!)
 It’s without a doubt Taipei’s coolest neighborhood and a regular hangout spot for young people living in Taipei.
-It is home to the main LGBTQ+ area of Taipei and several historical attractions.
+It is home to the main LGBTQ+ area of Taipei, several historical attractions, and one of the coolest places to hang out at night in Taipei.

 You can also find some of the Taipei’s best street food in Ximending.
 It also has tons of awesome restaurants, including some that are open 24 hrs.
 There are so many that I’ve even created this separate guide to eating in Ximending.